 The right strategy to contest a receiving stolen property charge in Texas depends on the facts of your case.
 Some potential options include:

-You didn’t know the property was stolen – This defense is difficult, as you have to take extensive steps to verify the goods you received weren’t stolen for it to apply.
-However, if you did your due diligence and can demonstrate you took the necessary steps to determine where the items came from, you could argue you didn’t know you had received stolen goods.
+• You didn’t know the property was stolen.
+This defense is difficult, as you have to take extensive steps to verify that the goods you received weren’t stolen before they can apply.
+However, if you did your due diligence and can demonstrate that you took the necessary steps to determine where the items came from, you could argue that you didn’t know you had received stolen goods.

-You were forced to receive the stolen property – If someone used force or threats to make you hold on to stolen property, you could argue you never intended to commit a crime.
+• You were forced to receive the stolen property—If someone used force or threats to make you hold on to the stolen property, you could argue that you never intended to commit a crime.

 Contact a McKinney Theft Defense Attorney Now